 Molecular mechanics force fields of drug molecules are an essential component for many structure-based drug design predictions.
 Force fields provide an accurate description of intramolecular and intermolecular interactions by parameterizing a functional form to characterize the potential energy of molecules.
 At present, there are still some common issues in small molecular force fields, such as unsatisfactory accuracy and precision, insufficient chemical space coverage, and limited capability for customization.
 In addition, the general molecular mechanics force field has a tedious development process that requires many cumbersome human interventions that prevent its fast extension to new sets of molecules.

-XForce field is trained using large datasets of high-precision quantum chemistry and experimental data, and thus provides a more precise representation of molecular conformations, properties, intermolecular interactions, and molecular behavior in solution and in drug targets.
+XForce Field is trained using quantum chemistry and experimental data, and thus provides a reliable presentation of molecular conformations, single molecule properties, intermolecular interactions, and molecular behavior in solution and in drug targets.
 Compared to the results of high-accuracy quantum mechanics calculations, the accuracy of our customized force fields can reach the level of 3-6 kJ/mol, representing a much higher accuracy compared to that of commonly-used general force fields.